 Strengthening the immune system

-Bee pollen is also thought to have a significant impact on the immune system due to its vitamin B, C, D and E content as well as calcium, magnesium, selenium, cysteine and variety of proteins.
+Bee pollen is also thought to have a significant impact on the immune system due to its vitamin B, C, D, and E content as well as calcium, magnesium, selenium, cysteine, and variety of proteins.
 As it’s good for intestinal flora, this further boosts the immune system.
-Its antibiotic-like properties also help to protect the body from contracting infectious diseases like the cold and flu.
+Its antibiotic-like properties may also help to protect the body from dangerous bacteria.

 The many nutrients found in bee pollen are thought to contribute to its ability to boost energy as well as enhancing stamina and fighting fatigue.

 Consuming bee pollen has also been reported to reduce cravings as well as to stimulate metabolic processes, which means you’ll not only burn more calories, you’ll be less likely to overeat.
 Its phenylalanine content, which is a natural amino acid the body requires, acts as an appetite suppressant.